 Monday was our first day on the Norwegian Cruise Line owned island of Great Stirrup Cay.
-Unfortunately it is an unattractive rock with some white sand and a few palm trees artificially added.
+Unfortunately, it is an unattractive rock with some white sand with a few palm trees artificially added.
 Luckily the sun and music made up for the lack of scenery.

 Then we returned to the boat for more shows.

 Photo from sound check which is done for all to hear.
 There are no walls between artist and fan on The Rock Boat.
 The artists go to the beach with us, eat in the same buffets with us, and attend other artists' shows in the audience with the rest of us.

 My picture came out too crappy to post.

 Tuesday was our second day on the island.
 I got there early to get us a spot with an unobstructed view.

 Mathew Mayfield performed a set about lost love, heartache, and other tragedies in a beach setting.
 I don't get it?
 Perhaps he should have done a cover of "Cheeseburger in Paradise?"

 Our daughter, Stephanie, really likes this band.